Butterfly on a Wheel: Plot

-Tom has one last test for Neil to save Sophie, in which he requires Neil to enter a house and kill the occupant - a co-worker named Judy who Neil has been having an affair with.
+Tom has one last test for Neil to save Sophie, in which he requires Neil to enter a house and kill the occupant.
+There, Neil finds Judy, a co-worker he has been having an affair with.
 Neil is greeted warmly by Judy, and is desperately confused as he sees a picture of Tom on the mantel and learns that Tom and Judy are married.
-Tom enters the house and tells Neil to shoot Judy or he will kill Neil's daughter Sophie.
+Tom enters the house and tells Neil to shoot Judy or he will kill Sophie.
 Neil pulls the trigger but the gun isn't loaded.
-Tom reveals he knows about their affair and tells Neil his daughter is safe at home.
+Tom reveals he knows about their affair and tells Neil that Sophie is safe at home.

-As they return home, Neil lies to Abby and tells her that his boss was having an affair with Judy and Tom mistook Neil for that person, which is why Tom had tormented them the whole day.
-When they return home, Sophie is asleep and has been there the whole time.
-Abby reveals to Neil that their daughter had never been kidnapped, and Tom had concocted the entire day to let Neil experience for one day the pain he has undergone.
-Neil says that Abby has ruined his career by delivering the document to the competitor's office, but she tells him it was blank.
-For 24 hours Abby has paid Neil back a portion of the pain she has experienced since learning of his affair, revealing she was involved in the deception.
+As they head home, Neil lies to Abby and tells her that his boss was having an affair with Judy and Tom mistook Neil for that person, which is why Tom had tormented them the whole day.
+When they reach home, Sophie is asleep and has been there the whole time.
+Abby reveals to Neil that their daughter had never been kidnapped, and Tom had concocted the entire day to let Neil experience for one day the pain he had undergone.
+Neil says that Abby has ruined his career by delivering the document to the competitor's office, but she tells him it was blank, revealing she was involved in the deception.
+For 24 hours Abby has paid Neil back a portion of the pain she has experienced since learning of his affair.